-20d.
+d.
 The null was rejected, so measures of association can be examined.
 Since the independent variable is ordinal and the dependent variable is dichotomous, both Cramer’s V and gamma can be used (not phi because the IV has more than two categories).
 The SPSS output shows that Cramer’s V = .120 and has p = .001, and gamma = -.260 and has p = .000.
 (The opposite signs are not important, since Cramer’s V cannot be negative; what matters is the absolute value of each one.)
 Both of these suggest a weak-to-moderate relationship between the variables.
 There does appear to be a trend insofar as the greater a stopped motorist’s income is, the higher the likelihood that that person will believe the stop to have been legitimate.
 Nonetheless, a majority of drivers of all income levels thought their stop was legitimate, so this relationship is moderate in magnitude.

 Chapter 11